Search

 St. Joseph

-german - st joseph st joseph and st wendel c1820 as henson settlement Saint Joseph Populated Place Vanderburgh Kasson 548 feet 38.066ºN 87.647ºW G saint joseph st joseph church first on 1871 atlas
+german - st joseph st joseph and st wendel c1820 as henson settlement? nicholas long Saint Joseph Populated Place Vanderburgh Kasson 548 feet 38.066ºN 87.647ºW G saint joseph st joseph church first on 1871 atlas

 St. Wendel